Agile Modeling Home Page

-The TAGRI (They Aren't Gonna Read It) Principle of Software Development
+The TAGRI (They Ain’t Gonna Read It) Principle

-Recently reviewed Extreme Programming (XP) introduced the YAGNI (You Aren't Gonna Need It) principle which advises you to not invest time overbuilding software because you likely won't need the extra functionality anyway, and that the time you spent building stuff that you don't need could instead have been invested building stuff that you do need.
-There's a complementary concept with respect to documentation: TAGRI, They Aren't Gonna Read It.
+Extreme Programming (XP) introduced the YAGNI (You Ain’t Gonna Need It) principle which advises you to not invest time overbuilding software because you likely won’t need the extra functionality anyway, and that the time you spent building stuff that you don’t need could instead have been invested building stuff that you do need.
+There’s a complementary concept with respect to documentation: TAGRI, They Ain’t Gonna Read It.
 The basic idea is that very little of the documentation which gets created during software development actually gets read by the actual target audience.
 Recognizing this, you should model/document with a purpose and create agile documentation which reflects the true needs of the audience for that documentation; the best way to do this is to work closely with the people you are writing the documentation for, when you do that you discover that they may need something completely different than what you originally thought.

 The Problem